Aug 18, 2009 Completion of Prototype II of the Open Source Ecology CEB Press

 After 16 days of active build, the Compressed Earth Block (CEB) press prototype II is finished.
 You can compare this to Prototype I video in a previous post.
 We are well on our way to our first significant product release.

-See the progress from the concept drawing by Jeremy:
+See the progress from the concept drawing shown on the wiki by Jeremy:

 To the actual build: